torvalds/linux/Documentation/core-api/rbtree.rst

     trees, as are epoll file descriptors, cryptographic keys, and network packets in the "hierarchical token bucket" scheduler.

-This document covers use of the Linux rbtree implementation.
+This document covers use of the GNU/Linux rbtree implementation.
 For more information on the nature and implementation of Red Black Trees,  see:

-  Linux Weekly News article on red-black trees
+  GNU/Linux Weekly News article on red-black trees
     https://lwn.net/Articles/184495/

   Wikipedia entry on red-black trees
     https://en.wikipedia.org/wiki/Red-black_tree

-Linux implementation of red-black trees
+GNU/Linux implementation of red-black trees
 ---------------------------------------

-Linux's rbtree implementation lives in the file "lib/rbtree.c".
+GNU/Linux's rbtree implementation lives in the file "lib/rbtree.c".
 To use it, "#include <linux/rbtree.h>".

-The Linux rbtree implementation is optimized for speed, and thus has one less layer of indirection (and better cache locality) than more traditional tree implementations.
+The GNU/Linux rbtree implementation is optimized for speed, and thus has one less layer of indirection (and better cache locality) than more traditional tree implementations.
 Instead of using pointers to separate rb_node and data structures, each instance of struct rb_node is embedded in the data structure